harshgharsandiya/harshgharsandiya.github.io/_posts/vulnerabilities/ransomware/Daixin-Ransomware-Attack-on-Omni-Hotels-2024/2024-07-18-daixin-omni.md

 date: 2024-07-07 16:41:00 +0000
 categories: [Case Study][Vulnerability]
 tags: [ransomware,Daixin,blog]
-excerpt: "This is the excerpt of exiftool tutorial"
+excerpt: "This is the excerpt of Case Study 1"
 ---

 ## Daixin Ransomware Attack on Omni Hotels (2024) ##